Frequently Asked Questions

 What livestock do we raise at Fair Cow’s Path Farm?

 We breed and raise Angus based beef cattle, a few Holstein family milk cows, ADGA registered Lamancha dairy goats and mixed heritage breed hogs.
-We also keep a guard llama, a flock of laying hens, geese and 3 horses.
+We also keep a guard llama, a flock of laying hens, geese, 2 emus and a horse.

 What does being a local farm really mean?